descope/swift-sdk/README.md

 https://github.com/descope/descope-swift
 ```

+Set the dependency rule as appropriate and press the `Copy Dependency` button
+to confirm.
+The project navigator panel will show `DescopeKit` under package
+dependencies and you can `import DescopeKit` in your code.

+Note that the Descope SDK supports projects with a deployment target of iOS 13
-The SDK supports iOS 13 and above, and macOS 12 and above.
+and above and macOS 12 and above.

 ## Quickstart